chenmingyong0423/go-optioner/README.md

 Flags:
          -type <struct name>
 ```
+If you install it successfully and the `optioner` command is not found, make sure to add `$GOPATH/bin` to your environment variables.

 # Quick Start
 - 1、First, you need to create a `Go` file containing the struct definition for which you want to generate the function options pattern.
 Above the struct definition, add the `//go:generate optioner -type XXX` comment, where `XXX` is the name of the struct.
 This will enable the tool to generate the corresponding code based on the provided parameter.
 In the struct fields, you can use the `opt` tag to control whether to generate the corresponding functions and whether the field is a required parameter for the `NewXXX()` function.
 ```go